ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

           passHostHeader: true
           port: server
           scheme: http
-      - kind: Rule
-        match: Host(`ghostadmin.homelab.cloud`) && PathPrefix(`/ghost/api/admin`)
-        middlewares:
-        - name: ghostadmin.ipwhitelist
-        services:
-        - kind: Service
-          name: server-ghost
-          passHostHeader: true
-          port: server
-          scheme: http
       tls:
         secretName: ghost.homelab.cloud-tls
     ~~~

-    This ingress configures two HTTPS routes into the Ghost platform:
+    This ingress configures an HTTPS route into the Ghost platform:

-    - The `spec.entryPoints` only enables the websecure (HTTPS) access to the routes declared below.
+    - The `spec.entryPoints` only enables the websecure (HTTPS) access to the route declared below.

-    - There are two routes enabled in `spec.routes`:

-      - The first `Rule` enables the route into the Ghost platform for regular users that only want to use the platform.
+    - The route to get into the Ghost platform is enabled in `spec.routes`.

-      - The second `Rule` is for enabling access to the [Ghost platform's Admin API](https://docs.ghost.org/admin-api).
-[According to the official Ghost documentation](https://docs.ghost.org/admin-api#base-url), the base URL of this Admin API is composed of the admin domain (the DNS name `ghostadmin.homelab.cloud` in this case) and the path `/ghost/api/admin`.

-        Also see in this second rule how it invokes the `ghostadmin.ipwhitelist` middleware for enabling the IP white list restricting which clients can access this Ghost Admin API route.

-      - Both rules invoke the same `server-ghost` service and call its port by name (which is named `server`).
-Also enable forwarding the client's Host header to the Ghost server with the `passHostHeader` option and specify that requests have the http `scheme`.
+    - This route invokes the `server-ghost` service and calls its port by name (which is named `server`).
+Also enables forwarding the client's Host header to the Ghost server with the `passHostHeader` option and specify that requests have the http `scheme`.

     - The TLS certificate is set in the `tls.secretName` parameter.